Gandarusa (Justicia gendarussa)

 Patentiflorin A represents a novel anti-HIV agent that can be added to the current anti-HIV drug cocktail regimens to increase suppression of the virus and prevention of AIDS.

 These statements have not been evaluated by the Food and Drug Administration.

 This product is not intended to diagnose, treat, cure or prevent any disease.

 Results may be different for each individual, there is no guarantee for results.

 Help the process of treatment.

-For International Buyers : all prices NOT include shipping fee, after the Checkout Process we will send you an Invoice (manually via PayPal and be patient).
+For International Buyers : after the Checkout Process we will send you an Invoice (manually via PayPal and be patient).
 Please check your Inbox or Spam Folder.